/Skills Bootcamp in UI/UX Design for Games - September 2022

 What will I learn

-Industry case studies, industry keynote speakers and focussed portfolio work will provide inspiration, context and opportunity to put the theory into practise.
+Industry case studies, industry keynote speakers and focused portfolio work will provide inspiration, context and opportunity to put the theory into practise.

 Creating pathways to employment